 - P. glandulosa 'Alba Plena' is the white version.

-- P. glandulosa 'Alba' is also white, but with single, rather than double flowers
+- P. glandulosa 'Alba' is also white, but with single, rather than double flowers.

 - P. triloba is a taller plant, capable of reaching 15 feet tall.
-It is thus sometimes called a "tree."
+It is thus sometimes called a tree.

-By contrast, those with larger yards have the luxury of splurging on a bush such as flowering almond, because they have the space to grow numerous other plants to take up the slack when flowering almond "disappears," as Dirr puts it.
+Your answer may depend, in part, on the size of your yard.
+Those with small yards may find it difficult to justify growing a one-hit-wonder, feeling that, to make optimal use of the space available, they need to grow a plant with visual interest spread across more than one season.
+By contrast, those with larger yards have the luxury of splurging on a bush such as flowering almond, because they have the space to grow numerous other plants to take up the slack when flowering almond has ended its spring show.